Growth or Decay -- I: universality of the turbulent dynamo saturation: Introduction

-However, what happens if $\Exp{\b^2}{\V}/\Exp{\v^2}{\V} \gg 1$ to begin with, potentially from phenomena that enhance the magnetic field beyond the dynamo saturation level?
-This situation may arise from amplifications, such as large-scale compressions of the ISM from galaxy-galaxy interactions and radial flows boosting the magnetic field \citep{Steinwandel2020_galactic_winds_beyond_equipartition_B}, or even small-scale events such as supernova driven shocks \citep[e.g.,][]{Korpi1999_supernova_regulated_ISM,Lu2020_supernova_driving,Chevance2022_supernova_time_delay}, or stellar feedback \citep[e.g.,][]{Lancaster2021_stellar_winds,Menon2022_stellar_IR_feedback}.
-Such compressions may enhance a magnetic field on scales where flux-freezing holds (valid above the scales of ion-neutral damping, $\mathcal{O}(10^{-3}-10^{-2}\rm{pc})$ for Alfv\'en modes; \citealt{Krumholz2020}), such that $B \propto \rho^\alpha$, where $\rho$ is the gas density and $\alpha$ is the enhancement factor that depends upon the detailed geometry of the compression \citep{Tritsis2016,Mocz2018,Beattie2021}.
-In these circumstances, it is not clear if different, strong magnetic fields (accompanied with a different magnetic morphology) intrinsically change the $t \rightarrow \infty$ behaviour of the turbulent magnetic field, or more specifically, if the properties of the saturated magnetic field are functions of the detailed workings of the kinematic and non-linear stages in the SSD or indifferent to them.
-Understanding these properties and the length and timescales involved in this process, is the key motivation for this study.
+In classical dynamo experiments, initial $\vecB{b}$ fields are set such that $\Exp{\b^2}{\V}/\Exp{\v^2}{\V} \ll 1$.
+The turbulence is driven, and through the conversion of $\v^2$ into $\b^2$, $\vecB{b}$ grows.
+However, what happens if $\Exp{\b^2}{\V}/\Exp{\v^2}{\V} \gg 1$ to begin with, i.e., the initial magnetic energy is in superequipartition with the kinetic energy?
+In the ISM, this may be realised through large-scale compressions of the plasma through galaxy-galaxy interactions or radial flows boosting the magnetic field \citep{Steinwandel2020_galactic_winds_beyond_equipartition_B}, and small-scale events such as supernova driven shocks \citep[e.g.,][]{Korpi1999_supernova_regulated_ISM,Lu2020_supernova_driving,Chevance2022_supernova_time_delay}, or stellar feedback \citep[e.g.,][]{Lancaster2021_stellar_winds,Menon2022_stellar_IR_feedback}.
+Such compressions may enhance a magnetic field on scales where flux-freezing holds (valid above the scales of ion-neutral damping, $\mathcal{O}(10^{-3}-10^{-2}\,\rm{pc})$ for Alfv\'en modes; \citealt{Krumholz2020}), such that $B \propto \rho^\alpha$, where $\rho$ is the gas density and $\alpha$ is the enhancement factor that depends upon the detailed geometry of the compression \citep{Tritsis2016,Mocz2018,Beattie2021}.
+In these circumstances, the superequipartition magnetic field must decay into a lower energy state, which may be (but not necessarily) the same saturated state as set by the small-scale dynamo, i.e., it is not clear if different, strong magnetic fields (in our case, with a different magnetic morphology) intrinsically change the $t \rightarrow \infty$ behaviour of the turbulent magnetic field.
+Furthermore, it is not clear if the properties of the saturated magnetic field are functions of the detailed workings in the kinematic and non-linear stages of the SSD or indifferent to them.
+For example, is the folded magnetic field structure developed in the kinematic stage critical for the saturation statistics, as suggested in \citet{Galishnikova2022_saturation_and_tearing}?
+Hence, understanding the $t\rightarrow\infty$ state of the integral and spectral properties for a magnetic field initially in superequipartition, bypassing the regular kinematic and nonlinear stages, is the key motivation for this first ``Growth or Decay" study.